Ntopo1/Network-Configuration---CCNA-Recap/README.md

 switchport trunk native vlan 99 switchport nonegotiate
 ```
-<align="left"> These commands are have already been explained in previous steps.
+<align="left"> These commands have already been explained in previous steps.
 This command is only entered on ASW-A1, in Office A, which connects to the WLC.
 Interface f0/2 is connected to WLC1 and it needs to support multiple VLANS so it is configured as a trunk.
 It needs access to Wi-Fi VLAN and the management VLAN so both are allowed over the trunk with the 'switchport trunk allowed vlan 40,99'.
 We are asked to have the management VLAN traffic be untagged, so the native VLAN for the trunk is assigned to VLAN 99, the Management VLAN.
 And we are asked to disable DTP, so the 'switchport nonegotiate' command is issued.
 <br />
 <br />
-Step 9:  Administratively disable all unused ports on Access and Distribution switches.
+Step 9:  Administratively disable all unused ports on the Access and Distribution switches.
 Access and Distribution Layer Switches:

   ```